elzurdo/elzurdo.github.io/_posts/2025-03-19-s2ds-podcast.md

 The 40-minute episode was recorded last October 2024 and released today!

-For a preview video please scroll to the bottom of this page.
+For preview videos please scroll to the bottom of this page.

 Listen here or on [Spotify](https://open.spotify.com/episode/0UIcxAybdvxPbIzqNV5sfJ?si=4f74bc00690a4431){:target="_blank"}: